workforce-intelligence-network/RAPiDSkills/README.md

 4. Run `docker-compose up -d database` to start the database service.
 4. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
 4. Run `docker-compose up -d` to start all the remaining services.
-5. The server application (including the admin dashboard) will be available at http://localhost:3000.
 5. The client application will be available at http://localhost:8080.
+5. The server application will be available at http://localhost:3000.
+To access the admin dashboard, visit http://localhost:3000/admin/login.

 If you cloned the directory without the documentation submodule, you must initialize and update the submodule in order to have the `middleman` service start correctly:
 1. Change into the documentation directory: `cd documentation`